olavobm/Paper_WaveDissipation/README.md

 At the top directory level, this GitHub repository has:
 * paper_directory.m: a function that returns the paper directory path.
-* run_reproducepaper.m: a high-level function to run all scripts that process data and make figures.
+* run_reproducepaper.m: a high-level script to run all code for processing the data and making figures.
 * proc/: a directory with Matlab code to process data.
 * figures/: a directory with Matlab code to generate the figures.